olivia-mauger/tutorials/docs/source/arrays.rst

 Arrays
 ------
 This page introduces and analyzes **arrays** in Shadow.
 An array is a very useful data type that is able to store multiple values *of the same type*.
-For example, if I had a list of ``String`` variables representing different dog breeds, instead of dealing with all of these individual variables, I could store the literal ``String`` values in a single array.
+For example, if you had a list of ``String`` variables representing different dog breeds, instead of dealing with all of these individual variables, you could store the literal ``String`` values in a single array.
 See the visualization of an array below.

 +---------+---------+---------+---------+---------+
 |    0    |    1    |    2    |    3    |    4    |